brooklynrail/brooklynrail-platform/content/people/tanya-sheehan.md

   Race and Medicine_.
 Across her career, Sheehan has worked at the intersection of American art history, medical humanities, and critical race studies.
-This work includes two books, _Doctored: The Medicine of Photography in Nineteenth-Century America_ (2011) and _Blacks and Whites: Photography, Race, Humor_ (2018).
+This work includes two books, _Doctored: The Medicine of Photography in Nineteenth-Century America_ (2011) and _Study in Black and White: Photography, Race, Humor_ (2018).
 Her current book project examines the subjects of medicine and public health in modernist and contemporary art by African Americans.
 Since 2015 she has served as executive editor of the Smithsonian Institution’s _Archives of American Art Journal_."
 portraits:
   - media: 2021/12/tanya-sheehan
 twitter: 94tsheehan